Image Optimization Best Practices: Complete Checklist

 ✓ Apply Appropriate Compression

-- Use JPEG quality 85–90 for hero or product images.
+- Use JPEG quality 85–90 for hero images or product photos.
+These are front-and-center, so quality matters more.

-- Lower JPEG quality to 70–75 for thumbnails and backgrounds.
+- Lower JPEG quality to 70–75 for thumbnails and background images.
+Nobody's zooming in on these.

-- Use lossless compression for logos, screenshots, and graphics.
+- Use lossless compression for logos, screenshots, and graphics with text.
+Lossy formats blur sharp edges.

 ✓ Use Advanced Compression Tools

-- oxipng or pngquant for PNGs—often shrinks files by 30–70%.
+- oxipng or pngquant for PNGs.
+I've seen these shrink files by 30–70% depending on the content.

 ✓ Automate Optimization

-- Add optimization to your build pipeline so images are processed automatically.
+- Add optimization to your build pipeline.
+Images should get processed automatically—don't rely on manual steps.

-- Leverage image CDNs like Cloudinary or Cloudflare Images for on-the-fly optimization.
+- Use image CDNs like Cloudinary or Cloudflare Images for on-the-fly optimization.
+They handle resizing and format conversion automatically.

 Phase 4: Responsive Images